Kuyavian–Pomeranian Voivodeship: Transportation

+The A1 and S5 highways pass through the province, with the S10 also under construction.

-All major towns of the province have municipal transportation companies operating buses, whilst Bydgoszcz, Toruń and Grudziądz also have extensive tram systems.
+All major towns of the province have municipal transportation companies operating buses, while Bydgoszcz, Toruń and Grudziądz also have extensive tram systems.

 Politics

 The Kuyavian-Pomeranian voivodeship's government is headed by the province's voivode (governor) who is appointed by the Polish Prime Minister.
 The voivode is then assisted in performing his duties by the voivodeship's marshal, who is the appointed speaker for the voivodeship's executive and is elected by the sejmik (provincial assembly).
 The current voivode of Kuyavia-Pomerania is Ewa Monika Mes, and the present marshal is Piotr Całbecki.

 The Sejmik of Kuyavia-Pomerania consists of 33 members.

 Governors

 Administrative division

-The Kuyavian-Pomeranian Voivodeship is divided into 23 counties (powiats): 4 city counties and 19 land counties.
+The Kuyavian–Pomeranian Voivodeship is divided into 23 counties (powiats): 4 city counties and 19 land counties.
 These are further divided into 144 gminas.

 The counties are listed in the following table (ordering within categories is by decreasing population).

 Protected areas

 Protected areas in Kuyavian-Pomeranian Voivodeship include the nine Landscape Parks listed below.